Coronavirus: our work so far

 When lockdown was announced, staff and volunteers at our refugee centre in Hackney, East London worried they would need to close, leaving those they work with more isolated than ever.
 Instead, the centre managed to remained open at reduced capacity, operating on a 'one-in, one-out' basis.

-Since March, the British Red Cross has provided accommodation advice to nearly 3,000 vulnerable refugees and people seeking asylum, and has provided more than 6,000 food parcels.
+Since March, the British Red Cross has provided accommodation advice to over 3,000 vulnerable refugees and people seeking asylum, and has provided more than 6,000 food parcels.

 Part of a global effort